 Be nice.
 Or else.

-Product Designer & Fox Enthusiast Joined about 4 years ago
+Product Designer & Fox Enthusiast Joined over 4 years ago

 To add on to that, we'll be adding some more features to Paws for Trello, like a quick add window, card counts on lists and user script & style support later on.